CommServe Server: System Requirements

-Use the latest version of the operating system software listed in the Operating System table.
-Commvault software fully supports the latest version of an operating system until the vendor ends support.
-Newer versions of Commvault software might not install on operating systems for which vendor support has ended.
-For information about the Microsoft support lifecycle, go to the Microsoft Support website, Microsoft Support Lifecycle.
-For support lifecycle information for other operating systems, contact the appropriate software vendor.
+Important: Use the most recent version of the operating system that is listed.
+The Commvault software fully supports the most recent version of an operating system, until the vendor ends support.
+More recent versions of the Commvault software might not install on operating systems that are not supported by the vendor anymore.
+For information about the support lifecycle of an operating system, contact the vendor.

 Microsoft Windows Server 2019 Editions

 Microsoft Windows Server 2019 Core Editions

 For more information, see Considerations for Microsoft Windows Server 2016.